mturnaviotov/k8s-infra/README.md

 - [x] PowerDNS      (DNS)
 - [x] Cert Manager  (SSL)
 - [x] K8S Dashboard (UI)
-- [x] KeyCloak      (AAA)
+- [x] KeyCloak      (AAA)   - installation via quick start script (kubectl apply -f...)
 - [x] Jenkins       (CI/CD)
-- [x] ArgoCD        (CD)
+- [x] ArgoCD        (CD)    - OIDC with KeyCloak
 - [x] Test ToDo Application deployed via ArgoCD (CD)

+# Installation

+Due to external CRD absense you can't install Helm chart and dependent resources at the same time, You need to firstly install by renaming all non used in this terraform apply cycle TF files to avoid fail, and add it later in next 'terraform apply' cycle

+Please carefully read TF files, they contains pre installation steps, like certificates generation for cert-manager

+0. Traefik, Dashboard, cert-manager, dns-external and PowerDNS
+1. KeyCloak
+2. Jenkins, ArgoCD
+3. ArgoCD Application
+4. Ingresses
+5. Monitoring

 # TODO:

-1. Link all services to KeyCloak as main user database
-2. Add Nexus as Docker image and helm registry
+1. Add Nexus as Docker image and helm registry (Now used DockerHub and GitHub artifacts for Helm charts)

 ## Notices

-1. You should build all images locally for you before use - PowerDNS, ToDo, etc.
-2. ArgoCD Cluster will be in UNKNOWN state until first deploy
+1. ArgoCD Cluster will be in UNKNOWN state until first deploy